B00ze64/FF-Menu-Icon-Plus-CSS/README.md

 **Panels are here!** Most of the panels code comes from:

 * Black7375's (MS_Y) Firefox-UI-Fix project (https://github.com/black7375/Firefox-UI-Fix).
-* Some of the SVG icons (SVG Theme) also come from Black7375's project.
 * The Avatar, and the Sync icon preceding the Sync Now label in the panels, would definitively NOT be here without that project.
 If you are not using the Firefox menus, and are using SVG icons, head over to Firefox-UI-Fix!

 **Menu Icon Plus CSS** is a bunch of CSS files (and images) that you *@import* in your *userChrome.css* and *userContent.css* files in Firefox to add icons to the Firefox interface.
 It styles every menuitem that exists in XUL, and thanks to Black7375, it now also styles the panels (those white-background menus, like the hamburger button).